-With this 60-year milestone coming up, I believe that now is the perfect time to tell the story of the Ballet Folklorico in Victoria, Texas with a full-length documentary film.
-I plan to take audiences through the history of the Ballet Folklorico by hearing directly from those who were there, learning how their motivation and vision set the stage for future generations, and seeing how this tradition is being carried on today.
+I believe that now is the perfect time to tell the story of the first Ballet Folklorico group in Victoria, Texas in an ongoing documentary series.
+I plan to take audiences through the history of the Ballet Folklorico by hearing directly from those who were there, learning how their motivation and vision set the stage for future generations, and seeing how this tradition was carried on in the hearts of is being carried on today.
 I can’t wait to share this wonderful story of family, friendship, and heritage with the world.

 This story of Ballet Folklorico is a very personal one for me.
 Though I never danced, my family in Victoria has been involved with the Ballet Folklorico for as long as I can remember.
 Over the years, my family members have participated as dancers, instructors, directors, onstage extras, costume creators, and even mariachi performers.
 Seeing so many of my aunts, uncles, cousins, and second cousins on stage has always filled my heart with a sense of pride for my culture, my heritage, my hometown, and my family.
 To this day, watching any folklorico performance is still an emotional experience for me.

-As an artist, I am excited to begin production on my very first full-length documentary.
+As an artist, I am excited to begin production on my very documentary project.
 Having worked in commercial photography and video for the past decade, I am accustomed to producing video projects by myself, from filming and editing to adding visual effects.
 And while I enjoy working with my clients, I am excited to have the full creative control to tell the story the way I want.
 And I can’t think of a better, more compelling, first story to tell.

 Want to read more about my journey producing this documentary?
 Be sure to follow my blog for the latest updates.

-Producing this documentary is a serious undertaking.
-I will be leaving my home in Colorado and spending 3-4 months on the road connecting with and interviewing as many people as possible who have been part of the Ballet Folklorico.
+Producing this documentary series is a serious undertaking.
+I will be leaving my home in Colorado and spending 4-6 months on the road connecting with and interviewing as many people as possible who have been part of the Ballet Folklorico.
 Though my journey will begin in Victoria, TX, I will be traveling throughout Texas and other states, possibly even Mexico, to film past group members sharing their stories.
-This will be followed by an additional 3-4 months at home reviewing the collected footage and editing the final cut of the documentary.
-Because this is an independent film, it is up to me to raise the funds for this production.
+Because this is an independent documentary project, it is up to me to raise the funds for this production.
 In addition to travel and equipment costs, there will be other expenses like obtaining rights to traditional Mexican music, locating archived images and videos, and more.
 I will be doing all of the planning, filming, and editing myself, but I cannot make this happen entirely on my own.
-I need your help to bring this documentary to life.
+I need your help to bring this series to life.

 If you would like to support the production of my documentary on the Ballet Folklorico, you can make a contribution online via PayPal by clicking the button below.